Anna Mucha

 Anna Maria Mucha (born 26 April 1980) is a Polish actress.
 She is best known to Western audiences as Danka Dresner in Steven Spielberg's 1993 film Schindler's List.
 In Poland, she is known for her regular role in the soap opera L for Love (2003–present).

-A 2009 winner of Poland's Dancing with the Stars, she became a judge on the country's version of So You Think You Can Dance called You Can Dance – Po prostu tańcz! in 2010.
+A 2009 winner of Poland's Dancing with the Stars, she was a judge on the country's version of So You Think You Can Dance called You Can Dance – Po prostu tańcz! in 2010.

 Life and career

 Mucha was born and grew up in Warsaw.
 She graduated from Stefan Batory High School in 1999.

 In 1990, she was cast as Sabinka in Andrzej Wajda's film Korczak about Polish-Jewish humanitarian Janusz Korczak.
 Her most important role came in 1993 when she was cast as Danka Dresner in Steven Spielberg's film Schindler's List.
 She followed it with roles in the films Miss Nobody (1996) directed by Wajda, Młode wilki 1/2 (1997) and Life as a Fatal Sexually Transmitted Disease (2000) directed by Krzysztof Zanussi.
 In 2000, she portrayed a prostitute named Lili in the film Boys Don't Cry, after which she did not appear in movies for the next 10 years.

 Since 2003, Mucha has been a member of the main cast of the soap opera L for Love.
 She posed nude for the October 2009 issue of Playboy Poland.
 That year, she won season 10 of Poland's Dancing with the Stars with professional Rafał Maserak.
 In 2010, she was a judge on season 5 of the Polish version of So You Think You Can Dance called You Can Dance – Po prostu tańcz!.
 In 2011, she returned to cinema screens with a role in the comedy film Och, Karol 2.
 She was also cast as the lead in the 2011 television series Prosto w serce.